Tbone8098/uw-jagged-little-pill/README.md

 ## Goals

-(to delete) What should customer be able to do when this initiative is 'done?'
+What should customer be able to do when this initiative is 'done?'
 Users will be able to...

 1. Input their name